jhoneill/6Print/mdHelp/Out-Printer.md

 ```

 Sends a directory listing to the 'Microsoft Print to PDF' printer.
-If the file name is not specified, a dialog will appear, but in this case "files.pdf"
+If the file name is not specified, a dialog will appear, but in this case
-is passed from the command line.
+"files.pdf" is passed from the command line.
-The print will a left margin of 0.50 inches, using the default paper-size in portrait format,
+The print will a have left margin of 0.50 inches, using the default paper-size
-with the default typeface and font size.
+in portrait format, with the default typeface and font size.
 Verbose output will show the printer name, file name, and paper size.

 ### Example 3